-Three meetings of the Audit Committee were held in 2018.
+Two meetings of the Audit Committee were held in 2019.
 The main issues that the Audit Committee oversaw during the year were the preliminary review of IFRS financial statements, internal control and risk management (including the audit plan).

 The Audit Committee also supervised the internal and external audit procedures, and the implementation of the annual tax strategy within the course of the year.
-The Audit Committee also made recommendations to the Board of Directors with regards to internal control efficiency and interim dividend distribution.
+The Audit Committee also made recommendations to the Board of Directors with regards to internal control efficiency.

 External Audit of Financial Statements